A word about gremlins...

 It may sound simple on paper, but I know this can be really challenging work, especially when you’re feeling vulnerable and facing uncertainties in your life.

-I know for personal experience.
+I know from personal experience.

 I’ve been working on re-directing my gremlin’s energy with my coach.
 She’s helping me shift the gremlin warrior fighting against me to one fighting for me, alongside me.
 Together we’re designing a new story to tell myself and giving that gremlin a new job to do.
 In these types of journeys, having someone to support you along the way can be eye-opening.